VFLins/Cashd/README.md

 # Cashd
-Register cashflow in a local database, delete, and visualize it!
+Register cashflow on a local database, delete, and visualize it!